 L.Dip.SCSM (Perf) (Hons)

 Archbishops’ Award in Church Music

 James Flores began his musical career with piano lessons at the age of 4 under the guidance of his aunt, Aurora Flores.
 Since then, he has been a regular participant at the Albury-Wodonga Eisteddfod and has won the age championships several times throughout his school years.
 He has also been Junior Champion of the Bernstein Piano Competition held at Shepparton and a finalist at the Bernstein Piano Competition held in Ringwood.
-James also studied the violin, with the late Margaret Moore, and participated in numerous Border Music Camps and as a member of the Murray Conservatorium Orchestra.
-James has successfully completed the piano AMEB grades and attained the AMusA on the instrument in 2009.
+James also studied the violin, with the late Margaret Moore, and participated in numerous Border Music Camps and was a member of the Murray Conservatorium Orchestra.

 James’ involvement in church music ministry spans over several parishes of the Albury, NSW, area.
 James enjoys the demanding but rewarding challenges in contributing to the various liturgies of the Christian church and his ongoing development as a recitalist and liturgical organist.
 James hopes that the organ will be a treasured instrument for many more generations to come.